CSU Online offers programs that qualify for:

 Summer Financial Aid

 Students who have completed the FAFSA for the academic year and seek financial aid for the summer semester are required to complete the online CSU Summer Financial Aid Application.
 This application is available in RAMweb mid-April and must be completed by July 1.
-Visit the SFS website for more information.
+Visit the Office of Financial Aid website for more information.

 103 Centennial Hall